micartey/Cardinal-Anticheat/README.md

 + Blockhit
 + NoSlowdown

-These violations aren't the fault of Cardinal-Anticheat because no other modification was detected for Blockhit or NoSlowdown.
-The only legit thing out there is still vanilla!
+These violations aren't the fault of Cardinal-Anticheat because no other modification was detected for Blockhit or NoSlowdown. **The only legit thing out there is still vanilla!**
-However in case you wan't PvPLounge users allow to play on servers which use Cardinal Anticheat, there's an addon available on my discord (see below) in #addons
+However in case you want PvPLounge users allow to play on servers which use Cardinal Anticheat, there's an addon available on my discord (see below) in #addons

 ## Installation